 The install process creates three local groups (Operators, Analysts, and Managers) corresponding to three levels of user privileges supported by the MSD Security software.

 Membership of users in these groups determines the level of use that they are permitted in the software application.

-Users are created by a Windows Administrator and, if they are to have access to the MSD security system, they are assigned to one of these groups.
-The groups are:
+Users are created by a Windows Administrator and, if they are to have access to the MSD security system, they are assigned to one of the follwing groups: